Frequently Asked

 - Do you do SEO?

-- Yes — Conductor includes SEO tracking and optimisation as part of the tier.
-Page metadata, structured data, sitemap, robots.txt, internal linking, and ongoing content updates are all part of the managed service.
+- Yes.
+Our managed tiers include technical SEO as part of the service: page metadata, structured data, sitemap, robots.txt, internal linking, and ongoing content updates on the higher tiers.
+AI Visibility ($99/mo, included from Tier 2 up) adds AI-engine optimisation on top of that.
 We focus on technical SEO and content quality rather than link-buying schemes.

-- Can I just have hosting without management?
+- Can I just have site monitoring without a full management plan?

-- Watchtower is the closest — $49/mo, we monitor an existing site you already host.
-We don't offer pure unmanaged hosting because it doesn't fit our model: the value comes from us owning the whole stack and being accountable for it.
+- Watchtower is the closest: $12/mo, we monitor your existing site and keep an eye on uptime, SSL and security.
+We do not host it on Watchtower; we monitor it.
+We do not offer pure unmanaged hosting because the value comes from us owning the whole stack and being accountable for it.

 - Can I switch tiers later?